blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/campaigns/Ironclad/player_facing_rules.md

 ## Premise

-The elementals have been unleashed on the kingdom of Ferrus, tearing through the kings strongest warriors and laying waste to the cities.
-In the wake of such destruction, the church of Kazoth(god of smithing) rallied a group of commoners to sail to the land of Korrus and retrieve the three magical weapons used to contain the elementals eons ago.
+In the aftermath of elemental evil laying waste to their homeland of Ferrus, a small band of commoners sets out on an expedition to retrieve the three legendary weapons that defeated the evil eons ago.
+Justice, Authority, and Stability are scattered across the island, and they are the only means known to take back the land of Ferrus.

 ## Characters